mheily/jobd/README.md

 ## Usage

-To start launchd, run the following command:
+To start launchd, run the following command as root:

-	/usr/local/sbin/launchd
+	service launchd start

-If you want to run jobs as your own user account, add the following line to your .xinitrc file:
+If you want to run jobs in your graphical user session, add the following lines to your session startup file:

-	/usr/local/sbin/launchd

-If you don't have an .xinitrc file, refer to the documentation for your desktop environment to determine the best way to automatically execute a command when you login.
+	launchctl load ~/.launchd/agents /usr/local/etc/launchd/agents /usr/local/etc/launchd/agents

 ## Differences with Darwin launchd